dyx9/first-gatsby-site/README.md

   </a>
 </p>
 <h1 align="center">
-  A webste based on Gatsby
+  A website based on Gatsby
 </h1>